-One of these upcoming areas is Genshin Impact’s Fontaine, one of the seven nations of Teyvat.
-This watery wonderland may be a little way off at the moment, but thanks to the rich lore of the world and hints from official content, as well as a few Genshin Impact leaks, we’ve got some idea of what you can expect.
-Of course, we’ll update this guide whenever we find new information, whether it’s announced by Mihoyo, found in-game, or discovered via leaks, so be sure to check back for more information on the upcoming nation.
+Teyvat is always expanding, and one of the new nations we’re waiting to explore is Genshin Impact’s Fontaine.
+This watery wonderland may be a little way off at the moment, but thanks to the rich lore of the world and hints from official content, as well as a few leaks, we’ve got some idea of what you can expect.
+Of course, we’ll update this guide whenever we find new information, whether it’s announced by Hoyoverse, found in-game, or discovered via leaks, so be sure to check back for more information on the upcoming nation.

 For more current info, be sure to check out our Genshin Impact characters, Genshin Impact update, and Genshin Impact next banner guides.
 We’ve also got guides to all the Genshin Impact birthdays and Genshin Impact events so you can keep on top of everything happening in Teyvat.

 Fontaine is one of the Seven Nations of Teyvat.
 The people of Fontaine worship the Hydro Archon, also known as the God of Justice.
 Genshin Impact’s Dainsleif states that the God of Justice “lives for the spectacle of the courtroom, seeking to judge all other gods.
 But even she knows not to make an enemy of the divine.”
 Genshin Impact’s Yanfei describes Fontaine’s legal system as notoriously complicated.

 Fontaine prides itself as the central hub of culture and art.
 Francis, the travelling merchant from Fontaine, describes it as a ‘place of true beauty and elegance’.
 It’s also the home of The Steambird newspaper, a publication that Genshin Impact’s Mona acts as a columnist for.